 The development of jet engine noise source technology since the high-bypass ratio engine was first produced will allow further reduction of noise emissions from aircraft designed in the future.
 Therefore, FAA proposes to reduce the Part 36 noise levels for future design aircraft (NPRM 75-37 issued October 29, 1975).

 Recognizing that the full benefit of such a rule will not be felt until the next generation of aircraft enter regular service in substantial numbers, the FAA will soon complete its consideration of new, lower noise standards for future design aircraft.
 These standards will require that recent advances in noise suppression technology be employed if they are practicable, economically reasonable, and appropriate for the particular type of aircraft.
 These regulations would be applicable to all newly designed subsonic aircraft type certificated after the effective date of the regulation.

-Using information available on a continuing basis from the Concorde demonstration, the FAA will act consistent with the statutory requirements to promulgate a noise rule applicable to supersonic aircraft not later than thirty days after the conclusion of the 16month demonstration periods.
+Using information available on a continuing basis from the Concorde demonstration, the FAA will act consistent with the statutory requirements to promulgate a noise rule applicable to supersonic aircraft at or before the conclusion of the 16-month demonstration periods.
+The precise date when such a rule will be promulgated cannot be determined at this time.